lisongxu/CSCE156-Project-OOP/readme.md

 In this project, we will design and develop a simple social media application using Java, called *Jstgram*.
 It supports two basic features

-* User account management: A user can create a new account and log into an existing account.
+* Account management: A user can create a new account and log into an existing account.
 * Post management: A user can create various types of posts and list the past posts.